eclipse-iceoryx/iceoryx/iceoryx_binding_c/README.md

 The idea of the C API is to be as close to the C++ API as possible.
-The idea is that the C API looks and feels the same like the C++ API so that you do not have to learn Ice0ryx from scratch if you would like to use the C API.
+The idea is that the C API looks and feels the same like the C++ API so that you do not have to learn Iceoryx from scratch if you would like to use the C API.

 Therefore, we have the following coding conventions exclusively in the C API.